-Ben Forgiel-Jenkins is a Corporate lawyer with extensive experience of advising a range of multinational clients on some of their most significant and complex international transactions.
-Ben’s practice encompasses M&A, joint ventures, equity issuances, international corporate reorganisations and general corporate advisory work.
-Ben is also Chair of DLA Piper’s International Corporate Reorganisations practice.
+Ben Forgiel-Jenkins is a Corporate lawyer and the Co-Head of DLA Piper’s International Corporate Reorganizations practice with extensive experience of advising a range of multinational clients on some of their most significant and complex international transactions.

 Ben has advised clients across a range of sectors, with a particular focus of working with clients who are active in the TMT, Industrials and Real Estate sectors, and has previously spent time on secondment with Vodafone, BP and Rothschild.